Idaho Possession of Paraphernalia

 It is unlawful for any person to place in any newspaper, magazine, handbill, or other publication any advertisement, knowing, or under circumstances where one reasonably should know, that the purpose of the advertisement, in whole or in part, is to promote the sale of objects designed or intended for use as drug paraphernalia.

-A conviction for Possession of Paraphernalia is no small matter.
-Upon conviction for possession of paraphernalia, a person may be imprisoned for not more than one (1) year, fined not more than one thousand dollars ($1,000), or both.
-Punishments can also include community service, fines, and even jail time.
-An experienced Idaho attorney can often help you defeat the charge and keep the matter off your record.
+A conviction for Possession of Drug Paraphernalia is no small matter.
+Upon conviction for possession of paraphernalia, a person may be imprisoned for not more than one (1) year, fined up to $1,000, or both.
+Punishments can also include: community service, probation, drug and alcohol education, etc. An experienced Idaho attorney can often help you defeat the charge and keep the matter off your record.

 See: Idaho Code 37-2734A